Got it and don't need it? Flog it! Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 don't bid on your own auctions

 Never bid on your own auctions with another account to boost prices – this is known as shill bidding.
-It's illegal to push up a price artificially by bidding against yourself or by getting family or friends to so.
+It's illegal to push up a price artificially by bidding against yourself or by getting family or friends to do so.

 show off your package